datapractice/machinelearners/proposal.md

 # Book Proposal

+## TODO

+- rewrite the chapter outline
+- highlight the scientific/technical literature as key working material

-## In the data: modes of machine thought
+## Into the data: modes of machine thought

 Adrian Mackenzie
 Sociology, Lancaster University